 Pennsylvania’s unemployment rate, payrolls set new records

-HARRISBURG – Pennsylvania’s unemployment rate dropped in March to the lowest rate on record, as payrolls hit a new record.
+HARRISBURG — Pennsylvania’s unemployment rate dropped in March to the lowest rate on record, as payrolls hit a new record high and the number of people unemployed shrank to its lowest level since 2000, the state Department of Labor and Industry said.

-The national rate was 3.8 % in March.
-Among states, Pennsylvania is tied for 31st.
+“But comparing Pennsylvania against itself is where these numbers allow you to say that Pennsylvania is doing well,” said Kurt Rankin, a Pittsburgh-based vice president and economist for The PNC Financial Services Group.

+Sustainability: Pennsylvania’s low unemployment rate is sustainable for the time being, economists said.
+But, with the labor force growing, Rankin said it is possible the shrinking unemployment rate could stall if more people are entering the workforce than can be absorbed.

-A survey of households found Pennsylvania’s civilian labor force grew by 5,000, as employment rose by 10,000 to a record high above 6.2 million.
-Unemployment shrank to its lowest level since 2000.
+A survey of households found Pennsylvania’s civilian labor force grew by 5,000 in March, as the number of people employed rose by 10,000 to a new record high of more than 6.2 million.
+The number of unemployed shrank by 6,000 to 255,000, its lowest level since 2000.

+Still, the underemployment rate — a measure of people who have part-time work but want full-time work — remains elevated at 8.4%, above where it was in 2007, at 7.7%, before the recession began, said Mark Price, a labor economist with the Keystone Research Center in Harrisburg.

 Join the Conversation